commonhaus/foundation/bylaws/5-decision-making.md

 Discussion of the proposal should occur in comments on the PR or GitHub Discussion.
 If conversations happen elsewhere (in chat, for example), a summary of the conversation should be added as a comment if the discussion helped clarify the proposal or resolve a concern.

-If significant changes are needed, the current Discussion/PR is closed as outdated, and a new, clearer proposal is initiated.
+If significant changes are needed, the current Discussion/PR should closed as outdated, and replaced with a revised proposal.

 ### Moving forward